 As such, those who facilitate money laundering, whether deliberately or unknowingly, can face extremely serious consequences, including criminal prosecution resulting in a substantial fine and/or a lengthy custodial sentence.
 In most cases, at the very least, you will face a financial penalty imposed by the designated supervisory authority.

 The matters contained in this article are intended to be for general information purposes only.
-This article does not constitute legal advice, nor is it a complete or authoritative statement of the law and should not be treated as such.
+This article does not constitute legal or tax advice, nor is it a complete or authoritative statement of the law and should not be treated as such.

 Whilst every effort is made to ensure that the information is correct, no warranty, express or implied, is given as to its accuracy and no liability is accepted for any error or omission.